cpenas94/ActiveDirectoryLab/README.md

 ## Configuration Files

-- **`ad-setup.txt`**: Contains basic information about the Active Directory setup, including domain name, domain controller, and DNS server settings.
+- **`ad-setup.txt`**: Contains details about the Active Directory setup, including domain name, domain controller, and DNS server settings.

 ## Future Enhancements

 - **Automation**: Consider creating PowerShell scripts for bulk user creation and other repetitive tasks to streamline the setup process.
 - **Advanced Features**: Explore additional Active Directory features such as Group Policy, advanced security settings, and integration with other services.

 ## Acknowledgments

 - Oracle VM VirtualBox for virtualization.
 - Microsoft for providing the Windows Server evaluation version.